agbarnett/cluster.reports/AMSI.md

 **Cluster Representative**:	Tim Brown

-TOPIC FOR REPORTING THIS QUARTER: *Early Career activities*
+TOPIC FOR REPORTING THIS QUARTER: *STEM policy priorities*

 *Key issues for Board discussion (covering any topic)*